Meeshbhoombah/meeshbhoombah.github.io/README.md

 - [Fancy ls (fls)](https://github.com/Meeshbhoombah/fls): A command-line application that allows for utilizing the MacOS Finder tags in the terminal.
 Planned package release as well.
 - [Vyper](https://github.com/Meeshbhoombah/vyper): An experimental langague for building smart contracts on the Ethereum blockchain.
-I am developer the compiler alongside others and contributing to documentation.
+I am developeing the compiler alongside others and contributing to documentation.

 ## Find Me